inception-labs/covid-vaccine-mena/README.md

 - **Media-Briefings.csv:**
 - **Vaccine-Accessibility.csv:**
 - **Vaccine-Eligibility.csv:**
 - **Vaccine-Progress.csv:** The number of vaccine doses delivered in each country are drawn from official governmental websites and public offcial statements.
+Official sources for each country and date can be round in the data repository.
 Since most available vaccines require two doses, We are reporting two types of vaccine data.
-The number of people who received at least on  vaccine dose and the number of people who received two vaccine doses and are referred to as vaccinated people.
+The number of people who received at least one vaccine dose are represented by the One-Dose metric, and the number of people who received two vaccine doses are represented in the Total-Vaccinated metric.

 ## Citations
 - Our World in Data: Hasell, J., Mathieu, E., Beltekian, D. et al. A cross-country database of COVID-19 testing.
 Sci Data 7, 345 (2020). https://doi.org/10.1038/s41597-020-00688-8